asiloisad/pulsar-navigation-panel/README.md

 You can test and analyze the regex patterns below on [regex101](https://regex101.com/).
 Just select the flavor as `ECMAScript (JavaScript)` and paste the statement.

-## Customize the appearance
+## Customization

-Markers can be customized to meet the user's needs.
-The customization file `styles.less` can be opened by menu bar `File/Stylesheet...` or by command `application:open-your-stylesheet`.
+The style can be adjusted according to user preferences in the `styles.less` file:

-- e.g. all markers has highlighted background, but only level 1, 2 and 3 has their own color:
+- e.g. all markers have highlighted background, but only level 1, 2 and 3 have their own color:
   ```less
   .navigation-marker {
     background: rgba(233, 228, 141, 0.3);